9th Gorkha Rifles: Pre-independence

-Post Independence
+Post-independence

 India gained its independence in 1947 and 9th Gorkha Rifles was one of six Gurkha regiments (out of 10) allocated to the Indian Army as part of the Tripartite Agreement between Britain, India and Nepal.
-Since 1947 the regiment has fought in the 1962 Indo-China War, the 1/9 GR fought under the most demanding conditions on the Namka Chu in (Arunachal Pradesh).
+Since 1947 the regiment has fought in the 1962 Sino-Indian War, the 1/9 GR fought under the most demanding conditions on the Namka Chu in (Arunachal Pradesh).

 The battalions of the regiment were involved in the 1965 and 1971 wars with Pakistan.

 Designations

 The regiment has existed since 1817 under the following designations: